For LGBTQIA+ Organizations — In Awe · Sacred Transformation

 The flagship In Awe edition was created for older parents and old souls: people whose pregnancies are not simple, shallow, or purely logistical.

-Many queer and trans families may still find it deeply resonant now, especially when pregnancy carries identity questions, chosen-family dynamics, advocacy needs, grief, hope, or a sense of becoming someone new.
+Many queer and trans families may find it deeply resonant, especially when pregnancy carries identity questions, chosen-family dynamics, advocacy needs, grief, hope, or a sense of becoming someone new.

 Meet In Awe